safeworkshop/safeworkshop.github.io/content/posts/Submission.md

 # Submission Procedure

-Authors are invited to submit original papers in PDF format, following the ACM conference style (double-column, 10pt font).
-Papers should be submitted via the hotcrp.com submission System, with a maximum length of 6 pages plus 1 page for references, including figures and tables.
+Papers should be submitted via [conext23-safe.hotcrp.com](https://conext23-safe.hotcrp.com) submission System.

+All submitted papers will be assessed through a **double-blind review process.** This means that the authors do not see who are the reviewers and the reviewers do not see who are the authors.

+As an author, please ensure that your paper submission does not directly or indirectly reveal the authors’ identities.
+Please find the requirements for a double-blind submission:

+- Remove all personal information about the authors from the paper (e.g., names, affiliations).

+- Remove acknowledgements to organizations and/or people.

+- Referring to your previous work should be done similarly to any other work, as if your are not an author of that work.

+- Do not add references to external repositories or technical reports that can be used to identify any of the authors or institutions/organization.

+- Uploading a version of the paper to a non-peer-reviewed location (e.g., ArXiv) is acceptable.
+However, authors need to avoid advertising the paper on popular mailing list and social media until after the review process closes.

+Submissions should be 6 pages maximum, plus one page for references, in 2-column 10pt ACM format.
+When using Latex, please download the style and templates from [here](https://www.acm.org/binaries/content/assets/publications/consolidated-tex-template/acmart-primary.zip).

+Uncompress the zip file and look for sample-sigconf.tex in the /sample subdirectory.
+The file can be used as a starting point, or the confiation can be copied to your own file if one exists.
+In any case, your text file should use the following class

+\documentclass[10pt,sigconf,letterpaper,anonymous,nonacm]{acmart}
+We encourage authors to share code/data at either submission time or at the camera ready.

 All submitted papers will undergo a rigorous peer-review process by the program committee.
-Accepted papers will be included in the workshop proceedings, which will be published in the companion proceedings.
-At least one author of each accepted paper must register and present the work at the workshop.

 Please note that *at least one author* of each accepted submission should *attend the workshop*.
 All workshop participants must pay the appropriate registration fee.
 The registration of *at least one author* is required for the paper to be included in the *conference proceedings*.